 Fiona Ramsay is one of South Africa’s leading actresses, working locally and overseas.
-A doyenne of the South African performing arts industry, over the course of 40 years her award-winning professional career has successfully spanned across film, television and theatre.
-She is also a lecturer at Wits University and is the founder of Speakeasy Vocal Academy where she specialises as a dialogue and dialect coach and runs vocal empowerment workshops.
+A doyenne of the South African performing arts industry, over the course of 40 years her award-winning professional career has successfully spanned film, television, and theatre.
+She is also a lecturer at Wits University and is the founder of Speakeasy Vocal Academy where she specializes as a dialogue and dialect coach and runs vocal empowerment workshops.

 In 2006 she directed the theatre musical Gugu Mzimba - The Spirit of Gerard Sekoto and in 2005 she directed Barney's Women - a tribute to Simon Barney - the former Artistic Director and founder of the Market Theatre.
 She recently received a Durban award for Best Director for her production of Nunsense.

-Fiona is starring in the new South African thriller, Lioness, due to air in January 2021.
+Fiona is currently on the South African thriller, Lioness, Season 2.